smllygrl/aws-superheroapi/README.md

 (https://akabab.github.io/superhero-api/api/all.json)
 - SH powerstats can be edited on the FE, but pretty meaningless until they're saved to DB (don't hold state)
 - Users can save their desired SH's, but only their name, powerstats and image URL
-- Once a SH is saved, Users can then edit the name, powerstats and image of the SH and delete it,
+- Once a SH is saved, Users can then edit the name, powerstats and image of the SH and delete it
+- SH's saved as My Superheroes
+- Users choose if searching in external API or their saved SH's